 However, the giant cross continues to light the darkness of the valley each night, standing silent vigil to one man’s grand dream.

 Our Damned Experience: As mentioned, we made the pilgrimage to Holy Land USA in April 2009, and after getting permission to visit from the nuns of the order who owned the property at the time, were able to roam about freely and take as many pictures as we like.
 And being photo freaks, we snapped away to our hearts’ content—see the gallery below.

-As we expected, Holy Land is in a state of great disrepairMany of the faded structures are either crumbling or have been destroyed by vandals, creating an almost literal post-apocalyptic feel, what with the religious overtones and all.
-Broken mortar, splintered beams, smashed walls and exposed chicken wire litter the site—along with a lot of actual litter.
-Seeing that the site was a bit of a disjointed shamble to start with, the ensuing deterioration hasn’t helped any.
+As we expected, Holy Land was in a state of great disrepair.
+Many of the faded structures were either crumbling or had been destroyed by vandals, creating an almost literal post-apocalyptic feel, what with the religious overtones and all.
+Broken mortar, splintered beams, smashed walls and exposed chicken wire littered the site—along with a lot of actual litter.
+Seeing the site was a bit of a disjointed shamble to start with, the ensuing deterioration hadn’t helped any.

 Despite how decrepit it was, it was hard to not be impressed at the fevered effort Greco must have expended bringing his religious vision to life.
 Many of the small-scale buildings and shrines were randomly grouped together, and it was clear he gave a lot of attention to detail.
 With how many structures there were and how much of the hillside it encompasses, it was sort of amazing and weird at the same time to consider that it was all the work of one person.

 At the top of the hill to north were three crosses representing Cavalry Hill, while a short distance to the south and looming over all of Holy Land was the aforementioned second shiny cross.
 It wasn’t as big as the original, and it was a bit harder to see from various points down in the valley (such as Route 8 or I-84).
 It was still impressive in its own right.
 The view of the surrounding area from the top of the hill was also impressive.